TheLarapush/LaraPush-Docs-Source/docs/Features/Quick-Push.md

 # Quick Push

-Quick Push" is a feature that allows you to send push notifications to your subscribers quickly and easily.
+The **Quick Push** feature allows you to send push notifications to your subscribers quickly and easily.
 This can be particularly useful when you need to send out a notification immediatel.

 ## How to Send Quick Push?